tgsauz/CuzcoEstudio-Manager/README.md

-Agenda application with DB for importante dates and expenses.
+Agenda application with DB for important dates, expenses, and consumptions.
-Utilizing tkcalendar, tkinter and MySQLite
+Utilizing tkinter, and MySQLite3